mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ### The Outpatient BMT Clinic
 While you are being cared for on an outpatient basis, you will receive all your care, including your chemotherapy, transplant and post-transplant care, at the Outpatient BMT Clinic.
 The clinic is located on the 4<sup>th</sup> floor of the main hospital.
 You'll make daily visits to the clinic, and will only be admitted to the inpatient BMT unit if you need more care than can be provided to you in the outpatient clinic.

-In the morning when you come to the clinic you should wear every-day, comfortable clothing that allows for easy access to your catheter; shirts that open at the front, sweatshirts, and large t-shirts.
+In the morning when you come to the clinic, you should wear everyday, comfortable clothing that allows for easy access to your catheter (e.g., shirts that open at the front, sweatshirts, and large t-shirts).
 Avoid wearing clothing that is too difficult to take off or put back on again.

 You should bring these items to the clinic with you each day:

-* A list of all prescription and non-prescription medications you are taking, along with with dosages and frequency.
-This should include patches, creams, vitamins, nutritional supplements, herbal products and over-the-counter medications.
+* A list of all prescription and nonprescription medications you are taking, along with with dosages and frequency.
+This should include patches, creams, vitamins, nutritional supplements, herbal products, and over-the-counter medications.
-* All the prescription medications you were instructed to take during the bone marrow transplant period.
+* All the prescription medications you were instructed to take during the bone marrow transplant period
 * Your temperature and oral intake diary.
 Your caregiver will use this to keep track of your temperature and fluid intake while you're away from the clinic.
-This is explained later.
+This will be explained later
-* Books, newspapers, an audio player, a laptop or tablet computer&mdash;whatever you need to pass the time.
+* Books, newspapers, an audio player, a laptop or tablet computer&mdash;whatever you need to pass the time
-* A notebook to write down key pieces of information and any questions you or your caregiver may have.
+* A notebook to write down key pieces of information and any questions you or your caregiver may have

-You should arrive at the clinic at your scheduled time; usually around 8am.
-Once you arrive, you will check in with the session assistant and then you'll be brought to a private room.
-Your room has a bed and bathroom.
+You should arrive at the clinic at your scheduled time; usually around 8:00am.
+Once you arrive, you'll check in with the session assistant and then you'll be brought to a private room.
+Your room will have a bed and bathroom.
 There is a bedside entertainment unit with a TV and a computer.
 A light breakfast and lunch will be provided for you.

 Your NP will come to your room and will sit with you and your caregiver.
 Your NP will ask you series of questions about how you are feeling, do a physical exam, check your vital signs, and weigh you.
-Your NP will also check the temperature and oral intake diary; the diary is explained later.
+Your NP will also check the temperature and oral intake diary; the diary will be explained later.

 Each day, some of your blood will be taken and sent for testing.
 Your blood will be checked to see how your white blood cells, red blood cells, and platelets are recovering.
-Your blood will also be used to check the health of your kidneys, measure your electrolyte levels and identify any signs of infection, such as the presence of harmful bacteria or viruses.
+Your blood will also be used to check the health of your kidneys, measure your electrolyte levels, and identify any signs of infection, such as the presence of harmful bacteria or viruses.

 Once you've been examined, you will wait in your room in the clinic for your test results to return.
 This can take several hours.
 This is a good time for your caregiver to take a break; he or she can take some personal time or run errands.
 You will be safe in the care of your healthcare team.
 We highly recommend that caregivers leave the hospital and take this time to unwind.

 After several hours, your test results (sometimes referred to as "labs") will come back from the lab.
 Your healthcare team will analyze the results and will make decisions about your care.
 The rest of your visit to the clinic that day will depend on your test results.

-Here are some things that can happen based on the results of your tests:
+Here are some things that can happen based on your test results:

 * You could be given fluids to hydrate you.
-* You could be given an infusion of platelets, red blood cells or other blood components.
+* You could be given an infusion of platelets, red blood cells, or other blood components.
 * Your medication could be changed.
 * Your treatment could be left as is.